openpotato/openholidaysapi.website/en/docs/sources.md

 <h3>Public Holidays</h3>

-Poland has 13 public holidays that are free of work and school
+Poland has 14 public holidays that are free of work and school.
+In 2025, Christmas Eve was added as the 14th public holiday.

 Source: